Budget perspective - 'a difficult day for employers'

 People understand the need for tax-raising measures and the critical services they fund.
 However, the truism remains that we cannot tax our way out of economic difficulties and, instead, there has to be a focus on growth and productivity.
 From a business perspective, there were some glimmers of hope, as existing corporation tax rates and reliefs, for example for research and development tax credits and investment allowances, were left intact.
 However, whether that is sufficient to get local business leaders on side with the new Labour administration remains to be seen.”

-If you have any questions or would like to explore the topics covered in the article, please don't hesitate to contact Adrian Young at adrian.young@hurst.co.uk or give us a call at 0161 477 2474.
+If you have any questions or would like to explore the topics covered in the article, please don't hesitate to contact Adrian Young at adrian.young@hurst.co.uk or give us a call on 0161 477 2474.